 Osaka YMCA was founded in 1882 (Meiji year 15), as Tosabori Youth Hall, and was a front-runner of western civilization.
 It had a signiﬁcant impact as a citizen’s movement.
 The Youth Hall was the ﬁrst of its kind in the East.
 It was used for various purposes including the following: lectures, meetings and gatherings.
 The YMCA was one of the earliest businesses to begin English language instruction and college preparatory classes.
 This is where professional schools and prep schools of today have their beginning.

 Additionally, it was through the YMCA, that Japan was introduced to basketball and volleyball.
 The YMCA also had a great impact on health and outdoor activities.
 The pioneering work of youth programs, conducted by the private sector, have contributed by providing social and physical education.
 Since that time, YMCA has expanded its activities to provide for the needs of the community, making it a safe place in which young people can grow.
 Additionally, to deal with current issues, YMCA has programs available to parents of children with learning disabilities.

-TBC – Students will share (max 4 people) a fully equipped and functional accommodation including high-speed internet, bedding, towels, all necessary kitchen facilities, home appliances and laundry facilities.
+Students will stay in a self-contained private room which includes bedding, towels, all necessary kitchen facilities, home appliances and access to laundry facilities.

 Social and Cultural Program

 Trip to Kyoto